ggerman/lambda-aws/README.md

 pip install pip install --target .
 Pillow
 ```

-#### Bug:
+#### Problem:
+**_Error: cannot import name '_imaging' from 'PIL' Python 3.7 runtime_**

-Pillow can't not work but the solution is download the file and decompress inside in the same folder:
+Pillow swould not work but the solution is download the file and decompress inside in the same folder:

 ```
 Pillow-7.1.2-cp37-cp37m-manylinux1_x86_64.whl
 ```